 You all are familiar with the story of Samuel and the school.
 However, there are considerations that you might see in a new light now.

 1. Education methods - Ginger's input, Cornerstone.
-2. dishonesty in the history 3. financial accountability (4. further background on Samuels treatment of people? lying about people?)
+2. Dishonesty in the history of this ministry 3.
+Samuels behavior in the Otukpo Assembly

 As a member of the Board of Directors of PPM, Ginger Geftakys is an advisor to Livingstone Academy.
 She was the director of the Geftakys Assembly school, Cornerstone Academy, from 1982 to 2004, and was deeply involved as a family mentor in the Geftakys Assemblies.

 Ginger and Betty Geftakys devised a system of child training incorporating the principles of the Ezzo's, Fugate, and Michael and Debi Pearl, which included 'first time obedience' and spanking.
 This method was painstakingly taught in the Geftakys Assemblies, and implemented at Cornerstone Academy.